OHIP-Covered Eyelid Surgery · Toronto

 When Does OHIP Cover Eyelid Surgery?

 The key instrument is Humphrey visual field perimetry — a standardised test that maps your peripheral vision and demonstrates, in measurable terms, how much of your visual field is obscured by the overhanging eyelid skin.
-The Ministry request must include a computer-generated visual field report and an interpretive report.
+OHIP requires a specific degree of documented obstruction before approving coverage.

 OHIP-Eligible Conditions